 Connect with everyone you meet until your profile is full.
 The key term here is “know”—don’t associate with unknown strangers who aren’t in a position to assist you.

-Don’t create a network and then abandon it.
+Please don’t create a network and then abandon it.
 Write status updates on Facebook, a tweet from time to time, and share useful links on your social media accounts.
-Feed it to your pages if you have a forum that is suitable for technical contacts to learn.
+Feed it to your pages if you have a proper forum for technical contacts to learn.
 Your contacts will be aware that you are present, and you will not have to work hard to establish a presence when you most need it.

 If you’re enthusiastic and engaged, your connections are more inclined to assist you when you need it.
-Get a cup of coffee or lunch once in a while with those contacts you should meet in person.
+So get a coffee or lunch once in a while with those contacts you should meet in person.

 Examine these measures every few weeks to ensure that your passive job-search strategies are efficient.
-Is your LinkedIn network expanding?
-Do you remember to communicate with your contacts?
+For example, is your LinkedIn network expanding?
+Do you remember communicating with your contacts?

 If you know what positions you’re eligible for and what jobs are available?
 In a similar vein, are your qualifications and certifications up to date, allowing you to be considered for positions of interest?
-Are you prepared to interview if you get an invitation from a potential employer?
+Finally, are you prepared to interview if you get an invitation from a potential employer?

 Staying prepared for a job hunt will make the operation go more smoothly when the time comes.
 If you maintain an active search, your ideal employer will find you when you least expect it.

-By the way, if you want to reach talented job candidates as fast as possible, then here comes the ‘super-fast” job portal for you.
+If you want to reach talented job candidates as fast as possible, here comes the ‘super-fast” job portal for you.